Quantum-Accelerators/quacc/docs/src/user/writing-workflows.md

 ## Running Locally

-Note: If you're using FireWorks, go to the "Running with FireWorks" sub-subsection instead.

 The first step is to make a directory where you'll store your custom recipes.
 Let's make a folder that we'll name, for demonstration purposes, `myquacc`.
 Add a Python file to the `myquacc` directory that will hold your custom recipes, which we'll call `myrecipes.py`.
 We'll be editing `myrecipes.py` in the following examples.

 For a custom job named `MyBeautifulJob`, this will mean that when you're done, you can import it as `from myquacc.myrecipes import MyBeautifulJob` provided the `myquacc` folder is either in your current working directory is added to your `PYTHONPATH` environment variable.

-## Running with FireWorks
+## Running with FireWorks or Contributing to QuAcc

-Note: If you're not using FireWorks, use the "Running Locally" sub-subsection instead.

 If you are using FireWorks to manage your high-throughput workflows, all functions and classes to be installed in your environment in order for them to be successfully accessed at runtime.
 Therefore, instead of relying on a specific directory to store your custom recipes, you will need to add them to a copy of the QuAcc package itself.

-This is quite simple:
+This is also necessary if you want to contribute new recipes to the main QuAcc repository.

+In general, take the following steps:

 1. Download the QuAcc repository from GitHub (e.g. `git clone https://github.com/arosen93/quacc.git`).
 2. From the command line, change directories to the base directory of the QuAcc package you unpacked (e.g. `cd quacc`).